Steveorevo/tunnelopen/README.md

 chmod +x tunnelopen
 ```

+### Changes
+November 8, 2017 - Added SMB support

 ### Roadmap
-I hope to add support for SMB, RDP, and other operating systems.
+I hope to have additional support for RDP, and other operating systems.